 - Position each tree so that the graft union is about 4 inches above the soil line.
-The graft union is a swelling where the cultivar meets the rootstock.
+The graft union is a swelling where the variety meets the rootstock.

-- If the graft union is placed close to or below the soil line, the cultivar (scion) will root, causing trees to grow to full size.
+- If the graft union is placed close to or below the soil line, the variety (scion) will root, causing trees to grow to full size.

 - Spread the roots of bare root trees, making sure none are bent.